Ursulavallejo/Campus_Mondal_WebDeveloperCourse_21-22/Digital skapande_1/README.md

 The page include:
 - Control for the sound below him.
-- Button that open the text to be read.
+- Button that open the text to be read (dropdown).

 ![](img/iconsound.png)